Natural, artificial and synthetic fibres:

 Chemicals used - Environmental and health concerns

-Propylene must be chemically purified from residues with high risks of environmental contamination by chemicals and release of petrolatum and phthalates harmful to humans.
+Propylene must be chemically purified from residues with high risks of environmental contamination by chemicals and the release of petrolatum and phthalates harmful to humans.

 Historical notes